gokha4865/solutions_repo/docs/1 Physics/7 Measurements/Problem_1.md

 ---

+---

 ## 📝 Conclusion

 This experiment provides a clear, practical method to determine gravitational acceleration using a pendulum.
-By incorporating repeated trials and formal uncertainty analysis, the process strengthens understanding of error propagation and experimental physics fundamentals.
+Repeating measurements and analyzing uncertainty with statistical tools improves reliability and strengthens understanding of physical principles and error propagation.

+---

+## 🧾 Comparison

+- **Standard gravitational acceleration:** `9.81 m/s²`
+- **Measured value:** `9.862 ± 0.030 m/s²`
+- ✅ The result is consistent with the accepted value within the margin of uncertainty.